gitqwerty777/JAV-Info/README.md

   - fill video metadata in file
   - options for new folder
 - FileName
-  - fix various types of bangou
+  - fit various types of bangou
 - Database
   - use other method instead directly loading into memory
 - UI